 Ireland, From The Golden Age of Dutch Cartography

-Nice old color example of Blaeu's map of Ireland.
+Fine example of Blaeu's map of the Ireland.

 Shows the Emerald Isle in extraordinary detail, including towns, lakes, mountains, rivers, castles, woods, islands, etc.

 Embellished with a large decorative coat of arms, decorative title cartouche including the Irish Harp, and scale of miles, with Blaeu's signature prominently engraved in the lower left.

 Willem Janszoon Blaeu (1571-1638) was a prominent Dutch geographer and publisher.
 Born the son of a herring merchant, Blaeu chose not fish but mathematics and astronomy for his focus.
 He studied with the famous Danish astronomer Tycho Brahe, with whom he honed his instrument and globe making skills.
 Blaeu set up shop in Amsterdam, where he sold instruments and globes, published maps, and edited the works of intellectuals like Descartes and Hugo Grotius.
 In 1635, he released his atlas, Theatrum Orbis Terrarum, sive, Atlas novus.